vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Framework/Components/HStack.md

 # HStack

-A component that arranges content horizontally.
+A component to arrange content horizontally.

 ## Declaration